Slum: Urban infrastructure development and public housing

-Urban infrastructure such as reliable high speed mass transit system, motorways/interstates, and public housing projects have been cited as responsible for the disappearance of major slums in the United States and Europe from the 1960s through 1970s.
+Urban infrastructure such as reliable high speed mass transit systems, motorways/interstates, and public housing projects have been cited as responsible for the disappearance of major slums in the United States and Europe from the 1960s through 1970s.
 Charles Pearson argued in UK Parliament that mass transit would enable London to reduce slums and relocate slum dwellers.
 His proposal was initially rejected for lack of land and other reasons; but Pearson and others persisted with creative proposals such as building the mass transit under the major roads already in use and owned by the city.
 London Underground was born, and its expansion has been credited to reducing slums in respective cities (and to an extent, the New York City Subway's smaller expansion).

 As cities expanded and business parks scattered due to cost ineffectiveness, people moved to live in the suburbs; thus retail, logistics, house maintenance and other businesses followed demand patterns.
 City governments used infrastructure investments and urban planning to distribute work, housing, green areas, retail, schools and population densities.
 Affordable public mass transit in cities such as New York City, London and Paris allowed the poor to reach areas where they could earn a livelihood.
 Public and council housing projects cleared slums and provided more sanitary housing options than what existed before the 1950s.

 Slum clearance became a priority policy in Europe between 1950–1970s, and one of the biggest state-led programs.
 In the UK, the slum clearance effort was bigger in scale than the formation of British Railways, the National Health Service and other state programs.
 UK Government data suggests the clearances that took place after 1955 demolished about 1.5 million slum properties, resettling about 15% of UK's population out of these properties.
 Similarly, after 1950, Denmark and others pursued parallel initiatives to clear slums and resettle the slum residents.

 The US and European governments additionally created a procedure by which the poor could directly apply to the government for housing assistance, thus becoming a partner to identifying and meeting the housing needs of its citizens.
 One historically effective approach to reduce and prevent slums has been citywide infrastructure development combined with affordable, reliable public mass transport and public housing projects.

 However, slum relocation in the name of urban development is criticized for uprooting communities without consultation or consideration of ongoing livelihood.
 For example, the Sabarmati Riverfront Project, a recreational development in Ahmedabad, India, forcefully relocated over 19,000 families from shacks along the river to 13 public housing complexes that were an average of 9 km away from the family's original dwelling.